Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 | unknown                             | plane crash                 |
 | tap test/test                       | avalanche                   |

-The above mapping is implemented in the &mu;Quake library.
+The above mapping is implemented in the μQuake library.

-#### Origin &mdash; Coordinate System
+#### Origin — Coordinate System

 The QuakeML format was designed to store seismic data at a regional and global scale.
-Consequently, the QuakeML format has adopted a spherical coordinate system storing the location information in latitude and longitude.
+Consequently, the QuakeML format has adopted a spherical coordinate system, storing location information in latitude and longitude.

-Using Latitude and Longitude to describe the mining related events is possible but not convenient.
-It would require precisely knowing the series of transformations required to convert the position expressed in the local coordinate system into longitude and latitude.
-We suggest, overriding the Latitude and Longitude information and use x, y and z instead.
-The use of x, y and z notation instead of the right handed (easting, northing and elevation) or (northing, easting, down) tripplets is to provide flexibility notation and ensure consistency between the mine and the seismic system coordinate system.
+Using latitude and longitude to describe mining-related events is possible but not convenient.
+It would require precisely knowing the series of transformations needed to convert the position expressed in the local coordinate system into longitude and latitude.
+We suggest overriding the latitude and longitude information and using x, y, and z instead.
+The use of x, y, and z notation, as opposed to the right-handed (easting, northing, and elevation) or (northing, easting, down) triplets, is to provide flexible notation and ensure consistency between the mine and the seismic system's coordinate systems.

-The &mu;Quake implementation exploits the QuakeML extra parameters to store the x, y and z values and associated errors.
+The μQuake implementation exploits the QuakeML extra parameters to store the x, y, and z values and associated errors.

-#### Magnitude &mdash; Corner Frequency, and Energy
+#### Magnitude — Corner Frequency, and Energy

 The QuakeML standard does not include objects suited to store the corner frequency.
 The energy could be stored in the amplitude or station_magnitude object.
-This is not convenient, however, as it is preferrable to for the magnitude and energy information to be used in tandem.
+However, this isn't convenient, as it's preferable for the magnitude and energy information to be used in tandem.

-The  &mu;Quake implementation stores the `corner_frequency`, the `energy_p`, `energy_s` and associated error along side the magnitude information in the extra parameter of the Magnitude object.
+The μQuake implementation stores the `corner_frequency`, the `energy_p`, `energy_s`, and associated error alongside the magnitude information in the extra parameter of the Magnitude object.

 #### Catalog Information Packaging

 ##### Zarr

-The catalog information can easily be packaged with the waform in a `Zarr` file.
+The catalog information can easily be packaged with the waveform in a `Zarr` file.
 The QuakeML simply needs to be serialized using the json library.
-The example below show how an `Obspy` or `uQuake` catalog can be stored in a `Zarr` file and retrieved:
+The example below shows how an `Obspy` or `uQuake` catalog can be stored in a `Zarr` file and retrieved:

 ```python
 # import obspy